katerinanavab/javadocs/docs/unit01/notes103.md

 ### Declaring Variables in Java

-To create a variable, you must tell Java its data type and its name.
+To create a variable, you must tell Java its **data type** and its **name**.
 Creating a variable is also called **declaring a variable**.
 The type is a keyword like int, double, or boolean, but you get to make up the name for the variable.
 When you create a **primitive variable** Java will set aside enough bits in memory for that primitive type and associate that memory location with the name that you used.

-Computers store all values using **bits** (binary digits).
-A **bit** can represent two values and we usually say that the value of a bit is either 0 or 1.
-When you declare a variable, you have to tell Java the type of the variable because Java needs to know how many bits to use and how to represent the value.
+> Computers store all values using **bits** (binary digits).
+A **bit** can represent two possible values: either `0` or `1`.
 The 3 different primitive types all require different number of bits.
 An integer gets 32 bits of memory, a double gets 64 bits of memory and a boolean could be represented by just one bit.

 ![](variables.png)